jpmorgan-payments/embedded-banking/embedded-components/docs/ACCELERATING_API_IMPLEMENTATION.md

+⚠️ DRAFT - UNDER REVIEW ⚠️

+This document is a draft and is currently being updated.
+Information contained herein may be incomplete or subject to change.

 # Accelerating API Implementation: From Calls to Workflows

 In the world of APIs, individual calls rarely stand alone.
 More often, business capabilities require a series of steps - a workflow.
 The Digital Onboarding APIs, for instance, offer powerful tools for managing digital processes.
 But how can API providers help consumers create user-friendly, efficient experiences tailored to their specific business needs?
 Let's explore several techniques that can accelerate implementation and deliver value faster.